Automating lights with Computer Vision & NodeJS

 Let’s understand the impact of a single light bulb.
 A 10-watt bulb consumes 0.01 kW of electricity per hour(kWh).
 Let’s assume the cost of 1 kWh is 12 cents.
 Then every 10-watt bulb that is lit up when not needed, will cost 0.12 cents per hour.

-I will leave it to your basic arithmetic skills to figure the total cost across an office by multiplying the number of lights to the above number.
+I will leave it to your basic arithmetic skills to figure the total cost across an office by multiplying the number of lights by the above number.

 So how do we address this?

-While there are a lot of smart control and automation solutions available in the market, most solutions require additional hardware to be set up at regular intervals and leads to additional maintenance costs.
+While there are a lot of smart control and automation solutions available in the market, most solutions require additional hardware to be set up at regular intervals and lead to additional maintenance costs.

 Is there a better way of dealing with this challenge?

 All office spaces have a camera/s set up to monitor the area.
 My colleagues and I brainstormed ways to deal with this through minimal investment.
 Then came the eureka moment! 💡

 Why not use these cameras that capture the different frames, to automatically turn off the lights?

 The solution is to express our intention of saving energy through the eyes of a computer — through Computer Vision.

 “Computer Vision, often abbreviated as CV, is defined as a field of study that seeks to develop techniques to help computers ‘see’ and understand the content of digital images such as photographs and videos.”